-If you use automatic data extraction / automatic knowledge extraction at your institution, please mark the kind of data that is / has been automatically extracted for different projects.
+37. If you use automatic data extraction / automatic knowledge extraction at your institution, please mark the kind of data that is / has been automatically extracted for different projects.
 Select all that apply.

-Check all that apply. we do not use special extraction software extraction of headword list (e.g. based on frequencies) detection of neologisms extraction of form variation (e.g. irregular morphology, orthographic variants) extraction of multiword expressions extraction of frequency information (e.g. for lemmas, for morphological forms) extraction of collocations extraction of patterns (e.g. syntactic patterns, valency patterns) extraction of definitions / definition finding extraction of word senses diachronic distribution of senses extraction of lexical-semantic relations (e.g. synonyms, antonyms, hypernyms) extraction of dictionary examples (e.g. GDEX in Sketch Engine) extraction of register information (e.g. colloquial, formal, slang, offensive terms) extraction of domain information (e.g. legal terms, accounting) extraction of multilingual data from parallel/comparable corpora (for bilingual/multilingual dictionaries) extraction of audio data from speech corpora extraction of knowledge rich contexts (a hybrid of a good dictionary example and a definition) Other: 39.
-Check all that apply. no, there are not yes, all the raw material is or has been extracted from the corpus yes, some data is or has been extracted from the corpus (e.g. examples, frequency information) Other: If there are lexicographic projects at your institution based totally on post-editing of automatically extracted data, please list them (max 3-4) and provide references/urls, if possible.
-40. Have you got any additional wishes for automatic data extraction / automatic knowledge extraction for lexicography?
-41. Do you reuse existing lexicographic data within your institution in new projects (e.g. integrate spelling/etymological information in a new dictionary project)?
-Mark only one oval. no, we do not (e.g. all projects are standalone projects) yes, we do reuse existing lexicographic data in new projects yes, we do rease existing texteegraphic data in new projects
+- we do not use special extraction software - extraction of headword list (e.g. based on frequencies) - detection of neologisms - extraction of form variation (e.g. irregular morphology, orthographic variants) - extraction of multiword expressions - extraction of frequency information (e.g. for lemmas, for morphological forms) - extraction of collocations - extraction of patterns (e.g. syntactic patterns, valency patterns) - extraction of definitions / definition finding - extraction of word senses - diachronic distribution of senses - extraction of lexical-semantic relations (e.g. synonyms, antonyms, hypernyms) - extraction of dictionary examples (e.g. GDEX in Sketch Engine) - extraction of register information (e.g. colloquial, formal, slang, offensive terms) - extraction of domain information (e.g. legal terms, accounting) - extraction of multilingual data from parallel/comparable corpora (for bilingual/multilingual dictionaries)

+- extraction of audio data from speech corpora - extraction of knowledge rich contexts (a hybrid of a good dictionary example and a definition)

+38. Are there any lexicographic projects at your institution based totally on post-editing of automatically extracted data?
+If other, please specify. \

+- no, there are not - yes, all the raw material is or has been extracted from the corpus - yes, some data is or has been extracted from the corpus (e.g. examples, frequency information)

+39. If there are lexicographic projects at your institution based totally on post-editing of automatically extracted data, please list them (max 3-4) and provide references/urls, if possible.

+40. Have you got any additional wishes for automatic data extraction / automatic knowledge extraction for lexicography? \ no, we do not (e.g. all projects are standalone projects)

+41. Do you reuse existing lexicographic data within your institution in new projects (e.g. integrate spelling/etymological information in a new dictionary project)? \ Mark only one oval.

+yes, we do reuse existing lexicographic data in new projects